MaoKuangHsin/marketing-analysis/README.md

 This project analyzes the relationship between discount rate and conversion rate to uncover insights for marketing strategy optimization.

 ## Files
-- `Castlery_Report.pdf`: Slide summary of key insights
+- `Report.pdf`: Slide summary of key insights
 - `analysis.ipynb`: Full working notebook with code and visualizations

 ## Key Insights